angrocki/data-science-S2023/challenges/c08-structures-assignment.md

     limited physical tests.
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - Both because the uncertainty can be from the data and data measurement.
+  - The uncertainty would be due to induced variability since real variability would mean the underlying distribution would need to be changing.

 ## Quantifying sampling uncertainty